Cayetana Fitz-James Stuart, 18th Duchess of Alba: Death

 The Duchess died in the Palacio de las Dueñas on 20 November 2014, at the age of 88.
 She was succeeded by her son Carlos Fitz-James Stuart, 14th Duke of Huéscar, who thus became the 19th Duke of Alba.
 At the time of her death, her net worth was estimated to be $5 billion.

-The Duchess' body was laid in repose at the Town Hall, where thousands of people paid their last respects.
+The Duchess's body was laid in repose at the Town Hall, where thousands of people paid their last respects.
 Pictures of the Duchess with her family were placed at her coffin.
 The King of Spain telephoned her son to pay his respects and sent two flower crowns to Seville.
 The Lord Mayor said that the flags of the city would be lowered in mourning.
 Juan José Asenjo and Curro Romero, and Mariano Rajoy, Spain's prime minister, also formally paid their respects.
-Her funeral was held at Seville Cathedral by Carlos Amigo Vallejo, where the Royal Family was represented by the Infanta Elena.
+Her funeral was held at Seville Cathedral by Carlos Amigo Vallejo, where the Spanish Royal Family was represented by the Infanta Elena.